Social Media Accessibility Checklist

 Accessibility matters, even on social media!
 To celebrate Global Accessibility Awareness Day (#GAAD) we challenge you to make your social media presence engaging and informative for ALL your followers.
 Use our checklist to make sure everyone can interact with your online posts.

-Person first language emphasizes the person, not the disability.
-Rather than saying “the blind woman,” you say “the woman who is blind.”
-Simple changes in the way we talk about disability can go a long way in changing attitudes about what people with disabilities are capable of.
+The number one rule when referring to identity is to honor the group or individual’s preference regarding language.
+If you can, ask the individual how they would like to be identified, but when in doubt, opt for using ‘person-first language.’
+Person-first language emphasizes the person, not the disability.
+Rather than saying “the blind woman,” you would say “the woman who is blind.”
+Simple changes in the way we talk about blindness can go a long way in changing perceptions around disabilities.
+Learn more about how to use inclusive and respectful language from the American Psychological Association.

-Facebook, Twitter, and Instagram have introduced the ability to add custom ALT text to the photos you post.
-By adding descriptive ALT text to your images you are giving people using screen readers a similar experience to people who are sighted.
-AND ALT text can help elicit the emotion of the image you are using in the way you choose to describe it.
-Instead of “John playing basketball” it could say “John shooting a basket as the crowd goes wild!”
+Facebook, Twitter, Instagram, and LinkedIn have introduced the ability to add custom alt text to the photos you post.
+By adding descriptive alt text to your images you are giving people using screen readers a similar experience to people who are sighted.
+Word choice in alt text is just as important as it is in your main copy.
+It can provide clarity, ley details, and elicit the emotion of the image you use.
+For example, instead of “John playing basketball” it could say “John shooting a basket from half court as the crowd cheers in the stands!”

 A popular feature on social media is searching by key terms.
 People do this to find information or join conversations on topics that interest them.
 By adding a # before a word (or series of words with no spaces), you have just created a tag that can be searched.
 Some popular hashtag examples include #TBT for “Throwback Thursday,” which encourages people to share old pictures, #OOTD for “outfit of the day,” to show off your style, or #CatsOfInstagram which is pretty self-explanatory.
 If you’re on Twitter or Instagram, you’re probably familiar with how hashtags work but are you familiar with how to make them accessible?